udacity/CarND-Capstone/README.md

 2. Install python dependencies (Please note: if you do not have ROS installed / experience w/ ROS it may interfere w/ your [e.g. conda] python distributions & environments, which is why Udacity uses a specific preconfigured Virtual Machine for the Capstone project).
+Also, please note that the setup here (particularly in item 3, below) are different than for the original Udacity repo for this project.
+C.f. the changelog.txt file maintained by Chuck.
 ```bash
 cd CarND-Capstone
 pip install -r requirements.txt